 Cisplatin (Platinol) is a platinum-based chemotherapy drug that is used in combination with other drugs for advanced breast cancer and for triple negative disease (ER-/PR-/HER2-).
-Platinum-based drugs, or platins, cause crosslinking of DNA strands, thereby interfering with DNA repair and synthesis, and subsequently inducing apoptosis (programmed cell death) in cancer cells.g
+Platinum-based drugs, or platins, cause crosslinking of DNA strands, thereby interfering with DNA repair and synthesis, and inducing programmed cell death.

 Foods that enhance cisplatin's effects or safely reduce side effects

-The following foods are good sources of compounds that have been shown to increase the anti-cancer effects of cisplatin and/or safely reduce its side effects:
+The following foods are good sources of compounds that have been shown to enhance the anti-cancer effects of cisplatin and/or safely reduce its side effects:

 - Apples